VahapML/Fundamentals-of-TinyML/README.md

-# Fundamentals-of-TinyML
+# Fundamentals of TinyML

-This is a project to learn and practice TinyML with the online course "Fundamentals of TinyML" from HarvardX on edX
+A project to learn and practice TinyML with the online course "Fundamentals of TinyML" from HarvardX on edX.